ShinetechQingdao/searchcoffeeshop/README.md

 JSON Converter
 Custom TableViewItem
 Locaion will be refershed every 1 minute.
-It can be changed fro code.
+It can be changed for code.